safenetforum-community/NTracking/README.md

 3. paste it into the import dashboard window and save
 4. refresh Grafana and load the dashboard

-# after NTracking is set up start some nodes with safe node manager and track ther progree in Grafana.
+# after NTracking is set up start some nodes with safe node manager and track there progress in Grafana.